aodr3w/aodr3w/README.md

 ### Hi there 👋

-- My name is Andrew , i'am an experienced and highly motivated Software Engineer.
+- My name is Andrew , i'am an experienced and highly motivated Software & Data Engineer
 - 🔭 I’m currently working at lobstr, developing and maintaining data infrastructure for large scale web crawling.
-- 🌱 I’m currently learning about Distributed Systems.
+- 🌱 I’m currently learning Big Data Engineering,
 -How to reach me:
 -email : andrewodiit2020@gmail.com.
 -linkedin: https://www.linkedin.com/in/andrew-odiit-b9405a137/ .